tayapro/twizy/README.md

 # Technical Overview

 The tWIZY app is a command-line interface (CLI) game created with Python.
-It uses a modular architecture to manage different screens including Login, Home, Game, Champions and Outcome. <br>
+It uses a modular architecture to manage different screens including Login, Home, Game, Champions, Outcome, Error and skeletons screens. <br>
 The app utilizes curses for a terminal-based UI, providing a dynamic and interactive user experience.
 It employs imperative programming principles to ensure smooth navigation and clear decision-making processes. <br>
-Data is managed through local storage and external components, such as spreadsheet storage for high scores and quiz data. <br>
+Data is managed through local storage and external component, such as spreadsheet storage for high scores and quiz data. <br>
 The app use a Python logging module that tracks events and errors, helping with debugging and monitoring performance.
 This logging system will be especially useful if tWIZY is deployed to a cloud platform (for instance, _AWS Amazon CloudWatch_), where logs can be easily checked and analyzed. <br> The app also has robust exception handling to manage unexpected issues, ensuring stability and providing useful feedback in case of errors. <br>
 The app is thoroughly tested using pytest to ensure that each part functions correctly and efficiently.